Finding a guard dog that can still become a great companion is hard to come by.

 Make sure to stick with plushes made especially for dogs though, because they’re able to take a fair bit more punishment than regular children’s plush toys.

 Active toys, like balls and frisbees, also are always appreciated by your English Bullweiler.

 Any toy that lets your pet burn off some energy and show off their formidable strength in the park is always going to be a solid choice.

-This breed has a protective element to them, so watch out for your dog being a little possessive of his or her toys – especially favourites, such as plush companions or their favourite ball.
+This breed has a protective element to them, so watch out for your dog being a little possessive of his or her toys – especially favorites, such as plush companions or their favorite ball.

 You might find it tricky sometimes to take those toys and pack them away when playtime is over – the English Bullweiler is stubborn!